|

 though.
 I can take the example of Conus textile, Linné

 1758.
-It seems that this species is not present there...
+It seems that the species is not present there...
 Mr Jarret

-did lot listed it and I never collected this usually very common
+did lot listed it and I never seen it even if elsewhere it is a

 Manual of Living Conidae.

-Meaning the right number is not know yet (and may not be since many
+Meaning the real number is not known yet (and may not be since many

-more years) but shall be between 60 and 80.
+more years).
+We can say that it shall be between 60 and 80.

-: Seychelles islands like French Polynesia are spread over a wide
+: Seychelles islands are spread over a wide territory (115 islands).

 - Coetivy Island